kaixuan98/e-commerce-front-end/README.md

 ##### *Copyrights*

-*All the images are source from Google, and this website is used for personal educational purposes and will not be commercialise.
+*All the images are source from Google and Unsplash, and this website is used for personal educational purposes and will not be commercialise.
 If any infringment of copyright, please [email me](mailto:averychin7@gmail.com) with the subject "Copyrights Infringment - Request to take down Images", I am happy to take down the images.*